TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 The VOTES system handles the printing of the ballots whether the ballots are created via hard or soft copy.

+In addition to the ballot repository, the precinct also updates the VOTES voter-id repository with the registers voters, entering the name and the address.

 # 2.2) Vote-by-Mail and other pre-election day ballot casting workflows

 Vote-by-mail, absentee, and early voting workflows can commence once the ballot is finalized.
 In vote-by-mail, each voter's specific ballot is printed and mailed.
 Depending on how the precinct is handling absentee and early voting, the ballots may be printed in soft form and emailed or printed as hardcopy and posted.

 If the precinct is supporting early voting in person, then the election day workflow is supported.
 However, when early voting the public key will not be available until a sufficient number of people have voted so to be able to sufficiently randomize the public keys.
 In some cases, the public key will not be available until after all the poles close.
+In some cases it will never be available if the minimum number of cast ballots necessary to insure a minimal level of voter anonimity is not attained.

 # 2.3) Election day workflows